 Lastly, make sure to request an evaluation of all medications your loved one is taking to check for any contraindications between meds.
 This is specifically vital for seniors acquiring prescriptions from multiple medical professionals and specialists.
 Ask the pharmacist if there is any duplication in the senior’s list of meds to prevent overmedication.
 It may be that one doctor has prescribed a generic version of a medication, while another wrote the order for the drug’s brand name.

-Grace Home Care will help ensure seniors continue to be both knowledgeable in regards to the medications they are taking, and compliant in taking them exactly as prescribed.
+Grace Home Care’s team in Topeka respite care will help ensure seniors continue to be both knowledgeable in regards to the medications they are taking, and compliant in taking them exactly as prescribed.
 We are available to pick up prescriptions, provide transportation and accompaniment to the pharmacy to permit non-driving seniors to talk with the pharmacist, prompt seniors at the recommended time to take meds, and much more .